 Frequently Asked Questions

-What will courses and instruction be like this fall?
+What will courses and instruction be like this Spring?
 Will there be hands-on instruction?

 We currently plan to teach hybrid classes with online and face-to-face elements.
 Face-to-face classes will meet in groups of five or fewer: an instructor and four students.
 But, depending on the safety requirements of the moment, we’re ready to go all-online if need be.
 When we’re meeting face-to-face, small class size, materials cleansing, and appropriate physical distancing will provide a safe learning environment for both students and faculty.